JohnVicious/PersonalPortfolio/README.md

 ### Prerequisites

-What things you need to install/compile to run the site and how to install them
+What is needed to install/compile in order to run the site and how to install them

 * [Composer](https://getcomposer.org/download/) - Dependency Manager for PHP
 * [NPM](https://nodejs.org/en/) - Package manager for JS libraries